 What Is a Home Seller Expected To Fix?

 Are you ready for this one?
-Are you setting down?
+Are you sitting down?
 Okay then.
 Here goes.

 It depends!
 It depends on what the Buyers asked to be fixed.
 It depends on how bad you want to sell the house.
 It depends on how bad the Buyers want the house!
 It depends of how good (or how poor) the Buyers inspector is.